DannyPX/osu-api-Appscript-Wrapper/docs/endpoints/beatmaps/get-a-user-beatmap-score/index.md

 ### Parameters

 `userId` <small>String</small><br>
-The ID of an user.
+The ID of the user.

 `beatmapId` <small>String</small><br>
-The ID of a beatmap.
+The ID of the beatmap.

 `legacy_only` <small>Number</small> <Badge type="tip" text="optional" /><br>
 Whether or not to exclude lazer scores.
 Defaults to 0.